 Standards of Conduct

-Iona College prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by employees and students on College premises, property or as part of its activities.
+Iona University prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by employees and students on College premises, property or as part of its activities.

 The College expects all employees to report to work fit for duty and free of any adverse effects of illegal drugs or alcohol.
 This policy does not prohibit employees from the lawful use and possession of prescribed medications.
 Employees must, however, consult with their doctors about the medications’ effect on their fitness for duty and ability to work safely, and they must promptly disclose any work restrictions to their supervisor.